 In one of our recently posted articles, we discussed about changing the default install location of programs in Windows 10.
 Since the method can’t be used to move already installed programs, in this guide, we will see how to move installed programs to another drive or partition in Windows 10.

 As you likely know, Windows 10 allows users move installed apps but it doesn’t allow moving traditional programs (only apps installed from the Store are supported).

 Steam Mover to move installed programs

-Steam Mover is a free program designed to help PC users move installed programs from the default location to another folder or drive.
+Steam Mover is a free program designed to help PC users move installed programs and games from the default location to another folder or drive.
 The Steam Mover software relocates installed programs in a few seconds without any issues.
 You just need to select the program that you want to move and then choose the new location.
 As simple as that.

 If you’re not sure how to use the Steam Mover to move installed applications from another drive in Windows 10, complete the given below directions.